luiswirth/bsc-thesis/src/introduction.typ

-We will restrict ourselves to 1st order piecewise linear FE and therefore also just piecewise-flat approximations of the underlying manifold (an admissable geometric variational crime).
+We will restrict ourselves to 1st order piecewise linear FE and therefore also just piecewise-flat approximations of the underlying manifold (an admissible geometric variational crime).

 The prototypical 2nd order elliptic differential operator in FEEC is the Hodge-Laplace operator, a generalization of the ordinary Laplace-Beltrami operator.